 - 1. Go to Microsoft Dynamics GP > Tools > Setup > Job Cost > Job Cost Setup > Posting Options.

 - 2. In the Posting Options window, select Additional and then select Job Close Setup.

 - 3. The Report Folder and Reports fields default to display folder and report names.
 You would only need to edit these fields if you have a custom report that may or may not reside in a different folder.

 - 4. In the Disable Filters section, mark the filters that you do not want to show in the Close Jobs window.
 All four options display unless marked to disable.
 Note that you are required to have at least one filter displayed in the Close Job window.

 - All Jobs

-- Proiect
+- Project

 - Customer

 - Division

 - 5. In the Enable Job Columns section, mark any additional job-related columns to display in the Available Jobs scrolling window.
 These default to none marked.

 - Job Name

 - Manager ID

 - Job Address

 - Contract Type

 - Billing Type

 - 6. In the Enable Project Columns section, mark any additional project-related columns to display in the Available Jobs scrolling window.
 These default to none marked.

 - Project Name/Description

-- Architect ID
+- · Architect ID

 - Project Set-up Date

 - Project Closed Date

 - 7. In the Close Job UI Processing Threshold section, mark the number of minutes the job close SQL process may need.
 The default value is 2 minutes.
 We recommend that you only change this value if the process times out.

-- 8. Mark Enable Save Schedule to display the Save Schedule button in the Job Close window.
-This defaults to not marked.
-Saving a job close schedule allows users to save the entire list of jobs for the User ID and Posting Date for processing later.
-Any jobs that were marked prior to saving will still be marked when the saved schedule is opened again.
+- 8. Mark Enable Save Schedule to automatically save jobs marked to be closed so that when the user opens the .NET Close Jobs window, the jobs previously marked load as marked for the User ID and Posting Date for processing later.

+- 9. Select Save.